 Aname with possible Huguenot associations, the derivation is either from Van Crimpe or Crimpen, both names being recorded heraldically in Riestaffs Armorial General for the Netherlands, or from Olde English crump pre 10th Century.
 In the first instance the name is a medieval metonymic for a Linen worker, whilst the second is a nickname surname for a person with a crooked back or limbs.
 One John Cramp, an infant, was christened in St. Mary Whitechapel Stepney in 1599.
 The first recorded spelling of the family name is shown to be that of Walter Crampe, which was dated 1200, in the "Carlularly of Oseney Abbey Oxford", during the reign of King John, known as "Lackland", 1199 - 1216.
 Surnames became necessary when governments introduced personal taxation.
 In England this was known as Poll Tax.
 Throughout the centuries, surnames in every country have continued to "develop" often leading to astonishing variants of the original spelling.

-Cramp - Name
+Cramp

-Cramp is on Sysoon.
-Find the obituaries, grave, funeral notices, cemetery, historical and death records of Cramp and join the bereaved relatives of Cramp 49657
+Find the obituaries, grave, funeral notices, cemetery, historical and death records and join the bereaved relatives.

-Search for death records database.
+Search for in our database.

-Similar and alternative names to Cramp:
+Similar and alternative names:

 crampton (1148)